Dinghow/Parking-Slot_Image_Generator/UnityScene/README.md

 # Unity Scenes

-You can download the unity package: https://pan.baidu.com/s/1FjkbptFvxqJrQwB0Iqq2dA, password: xhmr
+You can download the unity package:  https://pan.baidu.com/s/1TPTRYEXJ_Tf90gvIGjI1CA , password: 5ybe

 Then import it to your unity.